Discord Bans Servers That Promote Nazi Ideology

 Pulled the plug too soon?
 (Score:2)

-No safe spaces for Nazis (Score:2, Insightful)
+No safe spaces for Nazis (Score:1, Insightful)

 Texas A&M University just canceled the scheduled "Unite the Right" rally that was set for 9/11 and now Discord is closing down Nazi accounts on a game chat service.